• Skip to primary navigation

 When you are making these popsicles, you want to work with fresh citrus juice if you can.
 It tastes better and it is better for you.

-Also, if you are planning to make these citrus juice popsicles, you just need to plan a little ahead since they are popsicles and need to be frozen for a good 24 hours before they are ready.
+Also, if you are planning to make these grapefruit popsicles, you just need to plan a little ahead since they are popsicles and need to be frozen for a good 24 hours before they are ready.
 The steps to making these popsicles are super easy.
 You will need to make a quick simple syrup and then juice your citrus for the popsicles.

-basil simple syrup
+Honey simple syrup on table

 citrus popsicles closeup